ThibaultBee/StreamPack/docs/AdvancedStreamer.md

 @enduml
 -->

-To create a new audio source, implements a `IAudioSource`.
+To create a new audio source, implements a `IAudioSource` and `IAudioSourceInternal`.
 It inherits from `IAudioFrameSource`.

-To create a new video source, implements a `IVideoSource` and `IVideoFrameSource` or `ISurfaceSource`.
+To create a new video source, implements a `IVideoSource`, `IVideoSourceInternal` and `IVideoFrameSourceInternal` or `ISurfaceSourceInternal`.
 Always prefer to use a video source as a `Surface` source if it is possible.
-`IVideoFrameSource` has missing features and is not be stable.
+`IVideoFrameSourceInternal` is not usable in a streamer.
+If the video source is previewable, it must implements `IPreviewableSource`.
+You can use the `AbstractPreviewableSource` class to simplify the work.

 ### Encoders